shirsig/aux-addon/README.md

 Of course it is possible for an addOn to apply arbitrary filters after the Blizzard query but only the Blizzard query will affect the number of pages to be scanned and thus the time it takes for a scan.
 Since the Vanilla API will only let you request a page every 4 seconds having no Blizzard query in your filter can lead to very long scan times.

-Aux queries are separated by semicolons and always contain exactly one Blizzard query.
+aux queries are separated by semicolons and always contain exactly one Blizzard query.
 The Blizzard query may be empty, i.e., all pages are scanned, which can be useful for collecting historical data.
 The real time mode only supports empty Blizzard queries.
 Semicolons always mean "or", i.e., **q1;q2;q3** means all items matching **q1** or **q2** or **q3** will be listed.